solarwinds/terraform-provider-swo/docs/resources/compositemetric.md

 ### Required

+- `formula` (String) PromQL query to calculate the composite metric. example: rate(system.disk.io[5m])
+- `name` (String) The metric name.

+### Optional

 - `description` (String) Description of the composite metric.
 A detailed description of the metric.
 - `display_name` (String) Display name of the composite metric.
 A short description of the metric.
-- `formula` (String) PromQL query to calculate the composite metric. example: rate(system.disk.io[5m])
-- `name` (String) The metric name.
 - `unit` (String) Unit of the composite metric. example: bytes/s

 ### Read-Only